 - Do not exceed the maximum power of 160 Watts (13 Amps) at 12 Volts.
 If the 160 Watt (13 Amp) power rating is exceeded the fuse protecting the system will need to be replaced. - Power outlets are designed for accessory plugs only.
 Do not insert any other object in the power outlets as this will damage the outlet and blow the fuse.
-Improper use of the power outlet can cause damage not covered by your warranty.
+Improper use of the power outlet can cause damage not covered by your New Vehicle Limited Warranty.